 - Place a clean towel under the woman's buttocks and one on her abdomen. - Use your hand to support her perineum. - Encourage her to follow her urge to push. - Keep the baby's head flexed towards the woman's back. - Once the head delivers, allow it to turn naturally. - Check for cord.
-If found, slip over the head or deliver the baby through the cord. - · Gently pull down on the head towards the woman's back to deliver the anterior shoulder.
+If found, slip over the head or deliver the baby through the cord. - Gently pull down on the head towards the woman's back to deliver the anterior shoulder.
 Then lift up towards her abdomen to deliver the posterior shoulder.

 - Place the baby on the towel on the mother's abdomen and note time of birth.
-Congratulate her!

-- Dry baby with towel while you check breathing.
-Remove the wet cloth and place skin to skin.

-- Cover with clean dry cloth and hat.

-- Check for second baby and give 10 IU IM oxytocin within one minute.
+Congratulate her! - Dry baby with towel while you check breathing.
+Remove the wet cloth and place skin to skin. - Cover with clean dry cloth and hat. - Check for second baby and give 10 IU IM oxytocin within one minute. - Remove 1st pair of gloves or change gloves. - Clamp the cord and cut between 1 and 3 minutes. - Wait for a contraction then provide CCT while guarding the uterus.
+Be gentle! - Cup the placenta and twist as it delivers.

-- gloves.

-- 1 and 3 minutes.

-- Be gentle!

-- Cup the placenta and twist as it delivers.
 Immediately check for uterine tone.
 Massage if soft.
 Check bleeding.
-Inspect placenta and membranes.

-- Provide clean linen and pad.

-- Offer food and drink

-- Document birth in the medical record.
+Inspect placenta and membranes. - Check for tears and repair if needed. - Provide clean linen and pad. - Offer food and drink - · Document birth in the medical record.